tobyweston/blog/source/_posts/2012-09-14-diff-excel-with-java-and-hamcrest.md

 The project is open source.
 As always, I'd love to hear how you get on using it.
-Check it out the leave me a comment if you like it.
+Check it out and the leave a comment if you like it.
 Issues are tracked on the [project site](http://github.com/tobyweston/simple-excel/issues).